pytorch/pytorch/docs/source/fx.rst

 Many instances of dynamic control flow are semantically static control flow.
-These instances can be made to support symbolic tracing by removing the data dependencies on input values, for example by moving values to ``Module`` attributes or by passing constant values during symbolic tracing:
+These instances can be made to support symbolic tracing by removing the data dependencies on input values, for example by moving values to ``Module`` attributes or by binding concrete values to arguments during symbolic tracing:

 ::